Blackmans Bay, Tasmania

 Blackmans Bay is a coastal suburb of Kingborough Council, Tasmania, Australia.
 It forms part of the Kingston-Blackmans Bay urban area and is a satellite town of Greater Hobart.
-It borders Kingston Beach to the north, Maranoa Heights and the Peter Murrell Conservation Area to the west and Howden and Tinderbox to the south.
+It borders Kingston Beach to the north, Maranoa Heights and the Peter Murrell Conservation Area to the west, and Howden and Tinderbox to the south.

 Etymology

 Blackmans Bay is named after James Blackman, who occupied land there in the 1820s.
-Another "Blackman Bay", near Dunalley (also in Tasmania) was so named in 1642 because of the presence of Aboriginal Tasmanians.
+Another Blackman Bay, near Dunalley, was so named in 1642 because of the presence of Aboriginal Tasmanians.

 Geography

-Blackmans Bay is located on the hills surrounding a popular sandy beach.
+Blackmans Bay is located on the hills surrounding a popular sandy beach, known as Blackmans Bay Beach, situated on the River Derwent.

-There is a blowhole near the northern end of the beach, which has eroded and forms a large rock arch where waves can be seen coming in and crashing on the rocks.
+There is a blowhole near the northern end of the Blackmans Bay Beach, which has eroded and forms a large rock arch, where waves can be seen entering and crashing on the rocks.
 James Baynton is credited with the discovery of the blowhole when he found his lost dog whimpering at its base.

 At the southern end of the beach are rocks leading to Flowerpot Point, a popular spot for fishing, although snags are an issue because of the prevalence of seaweed and rock ledges beneath the water.
 Beyond Flowerpot Point lies a quiet pebble beach that is accessible at low tide.
-The Suncoast Headlands walking track leads south via clifftops to Soldiers Rocks, dog exercise area and bushland loop walking track.
+The Suncoast Headlands Walking Track leads south via clifftops, overlooking Flowerpot Point, to Soldiers Rocks, a dog exercise area, and a bushland loop walking track.

 At the southern boundary of the suburb lies Fossil Cove, accessible via a steep walking track from Fossil Cove Drive.